 Chisel fonts (five fonts at 20 USD a shot), Serials type collection (1000 fonts) on as CD, EuroFonter (software to place the Euro symbol in truetype fonts), FontExpert 2.0 (type recognition software).
 The Serials CD looks very much like Brendel/Softmaker: 175 USD worth of mostly renamed fonts.
 [Google] [More] ⦿

-MyFonts is a division of Bitstream Inc., located in Marlborough, Massachusetts.
-Its mission is to make it simple for everyone to find and buy fonts.
+MyFonts was a division of Bitstream Inc., located in Marlborough, Massachusetts.
+After Bitstream was taken over by Monotype, it changed directions.
+Its mission was to make it simple for everyone to find and buy fonts.
 In pursuit of this mission, MyFonts has pioneered new ways to search for fonts when one does not have an exact font in mind.
 The concept of MyFonts was born in 1999 when Charles Ying, Bitstream's Chairman of the Board, wanted to find a font for a particular project.
 He was horrified to discover that the only way to find fonts on the web was to know the name of the font you were looking for, or browse a flat alphabetical list.
 Why can't I just search for wedding fonts, he asked.
 This should be as easy as shopping for shoes!
 I should be able to point at a font in a magazine and say, Show me fonts like this.
 Charles reasoned that making it hard to find and buy fonts for the average computer user meant turning away 99.9% of the potential market for fonts.
 He called for an open marketplace, where fonts from many vendors could compete side-by-side.
 Charles personally hired the initial team and commissioned a site design from (now defunct) Calgary-based Fusion Media Group.
 MyFonts began selling the Bitstream library on March 20, 2000 through the MyFonts.com website.
-It now has over 60,000 fonts from about 800 foundries.
+It now has over 80,000 fonts from about 1000 foundries.
 It includes WhatTheFont (was Identafont) (send scanned images to the site for automatic recognition), "Show me more like this", TypeXplorer (font space browser), type designer and foundry info.
 The project manager is Laurence Penney.
 List of designers.

 Font seller and typographical services in Detroit.
 This page lists all PostScript fonts available at this bureau.
 They coincide roughly with the Adobe list.
 Beebe's list of their 2065 fonts.
 [Google] [More] ⦿

 Original designs, and a great general site on typography.
 Sells over 65,000 fonts from over 55 foundries.
-Font families (typically 4 faces) in the 100USD to 300USD range.
+Font families (typically 4 typefaces) in the 100USD to 300USD range.
 Makes custom fonts as well.
 Run by Ralph Smith.
 Browse by foundry or by designer.
-[Google] [More] ⦿

 Platz Wien (or: adfontes)

 New concept for the pricing and distribution of fonts suggested by Platz Wien, a graphic design group from Vienna.
 Email contact: Martin Tiefenthaler from Atelier Tiefenthaler.
-Martin Tiefenthaler teaches typography and semiotics at die Graphische in Vienna, Austria, and has been running his studio ID IID IIIDesign for 25 years, is co-founder of the Typographic Society Austria (tga), and currently works on his PhD on the implications of capitalization in the Latin writing system on European thinking.
-[Google] [More] ⦿
+Martin Tiefenthaler teaches typography and semiotics at die Graphische in Vienna, Austria, and has been running his studio ID IID IIIDesign for 25 years, is co-founder of the Typographic Society Austria (tga), and studied the implications of capitalization in the Latin writing system on European thinking for his PhD, ca. 2000.

 Font vendor active from 1994 until 2004, when it closed.
 It was located at 47 Mall Drive, Commack, NY 11725, USA, and distributed the fonts of hundreds of designers.
 Michel Bujardet from Match Software whose fonts are partially sold by them complained that no sales were reported to him.
 His posting on a type list: "since TypeCon 98, the word was in the type design community that they never seemed to report any sales to the authors."
 Contact: Brenda Newman.